yuchdev/BookScrapper/README.md

   * Replace `<username>`, `<password>`, `<cluster-url>`, and `<database-name>` with your MongoDB Atlas credentials.
   * `TLS_CERT_FILE`: This is optional.
 If your MongoDB Atlas setup requires client certificate authentication, provide the full path to your `.pem` file.
 If not needed for your connection, you can omit this line or leave it empty.

+#### Default Configuration

+If you don't specify the configuration in the `.env` file, the application will use the following defaults:

+* `MONGODB_URI`: If not defined or empty, the application will try to read it from `~/.atlas/driver_string.txt`.
+The URI format will be validated before use.
+* `TLS_CERT_FILE`: If not defined or empty, the application will use `~/.atlas/X509-cert-142838411852079927.pem` if it exists.

 -----

 ## 💡 Usage